Gene expression: Transcriptional

-Enhancers, transcription factors, mediator complex and DNA loops in mammalian transcription
+Enhancers, transcription factors, mediator complex and DNA loops

 Gene expression in mammals is regulated by many cis-regulatory elements, including core promoters and promoter-proximal elements that are located near the transcription start sites of genes, upstream on the DNA (towards the 5' region of the sense strand).
 Other important cis-regulatory modules are localized in DNA regions that are distant from the transcription start sites.
 These include enhancers, silencers, insulators and tethering elements.
 Enhancers and their associated transcription factors have a leading role in the regulation of gene expression.

 Enhancers are genome regions that regulate genes.
 Enhancers control cell-type-specific gene expression programs, most often by looping through long distances to come in physical proximity with the promoters of their target genes.
 Multiple enhancers, each often tens or hundred of thousands of nucleotides distant from their target genes, loop to their target gene promoters and coordinate with each other to control gene expression.

 The illustration shows an enhancer looping around to come into proximity with the promoter of a target gene.
 The loop is stabilized by a dimer of a connector protein (e.g. dimer of CTCF or YY1).
 One member of the dimer is anchored to its binding motif on the enhancer and the other member is anchored to its binding motif on the promoter (represented by the red zigzags in the illustration).
 Several cell function-specific transcription factors (among the about 1,600 transcription factors in a human cell) generally bind to specific motifs on an enhancer.
 A small combination of these enhancer-bound transcription factors, when brought close to a promoter by a DNA loop, govern transcription level of the target gene.
 Mediator (a complex usually consisting of about 26 proteins in an interacting structure) communicates regulatory signals from enhancer DNA-bound transcription factors directly to the RNA polymerase II (pol II) enzyme bound to the promoter.

 Enhancers, when active, are generally transcribed from both strands of DNA with RNA polymerases acting in two different directions, producing two eRNAs as illustrated in the figure.
 An inactive enhancer may be bound by an inactive transcription factor.
 Phosphorylation of the transcription factor may activate it and that activated transcription factor may then activate the enhancer to which it is bound (see small red star representing phosphorylation of transcription factor bound to enhancer in the illustration).
 An activated enhancer begins transcription of its RNA before activating transcription of messenger RNA from its target gene.